bovsunovsky/New-Year-Calculator/README.md

 ## Code style

-To check the code style just run the following command
+To check the code style just run the following command into container

 ```bash